swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

 ``NSImage`` method ``-drawInRect:fromRect:operation:fraction:`` with the leading prepositions retained and removed, respectively::

-  image.drawInRect(inRect: dstRect, fromRect: srcRect, operation: op, fraction: 0.5) image.drawInRect(rect: dstRect, rect: srcRect, operation: op, fraction: 0.5)
+  image.draw(inRect: dstRect, fromRect: srcRect, operation: op, fraction: 0.5) image.draw(rect: dstRect, rect: srcRect, operation: op, fraction: 0.5)

 Here, dropping the leading prepositions is actively harmful, because we've lost the directionality provided by ``in`` and ``from`` in the first two arguments.
-Therefore we should choose the prepositions we drop carefully: ``with`` is a good candidate, ``to`` is not.
-The preposition table at the end of this document specifies which prepositions would be dropped.
+Therefore we should choose the prepositions we drop carefully: ``with`` and ``for`` are (the only) good candidates, ``to`` (and the other prepositions we use) are not.
+The preposition table at the end of this document provides more detail.

 The second concern with dropping leading preposition is that we need to either specify or infer the prepositions when declaring a